Lymph Nodes and Cancer

 Normal lymph nodes are tiny and can be hard to find, but when there’s infection, inflammation, or cancer, the nodes can get larger.
 Those near the body’s surface often get big enough to feel with your fingers, and some can even be seen.
 But if there are only a few cancer cells in a lymph node, it may look and feel normal.
 In that case, the doctor must check for cancer by removing all or part of the lymph node.

 When a surgeon operates to remove a primary cancer, one or more of the nearby (regional) lymph nodes may be removed as well.
 Removal of one lymph node is called a biopsy.
-When many lymph nodes are removed, it’s called lymph node sampling or dissection.
-When cancer has spread to lymph nodes, there is a higher risk that the cancer might come back after surgery.
+When many lymph nodes are removed, it’s called lymph node sampling or lymph node dissection.
+When cancer has spread to lymph nodes, there’s a higher risk that the cancer might come back after surgery.
 This information helps the doctor decide whether more treatment, like chemo or radiation, might be needed after surgery.

 Doctors may also take samples of one or more nodes using needles.
 Usually, this is done on lymph nodes that are enlarged.
 This is called a needle biopsy.
 The tissue that’s removed is looked at under the microscope by a pathologist (a doctor who diagnoses illness using tissue samples) to find out if there are cancer cells in it

-Under the microscope, any cancer cells in the nodes look like cells from the primary tumor.
+Under the microscope, any cancer cells in the nodes look like the cancer cells from the primary tumor.
 For instance, when breast cancer spreads to the lymph nodes, the cells in the nodes look like breast cancer cells.
 The pathologist prepares a report, which details what was found.
 If a node has cancer in it, the report describes what it looks like and how much was seen.

 What does it mean if there’s cancer in my lymph node?